Fantastic vouchers AND feel-great mugs now available for Christmas - see our shop!

 As part of keeping young people safe, parents may need to have a discussion about sexting with their teenage children.
 These need to know that sending explicit photos to peers/others can have serious consequences - the potential for embarrassment, bullying and blackmail; and a criminal record as it is a criminal offence to forward any explicit photos to an individual / or group of individuals under 18 years - including peers.

 At worst, any consequences are absoloutely surmountable; more info here.

 "Teen Stress Busters" is an informal group CBT course we offer that is aimed at school-goers aged 14-18 years.
 It takes place over 5-6 weeks, and offers young people insights and techniques to manage/prevent stress (an umbrella word for lots of different mood states incl low mood, panic, and social anxiety).
 This fun course is educational rather than counselling, so at no point will attendees be asked to talk about how they are feeling in front of others.
 Instead, all information will be on slides and handouts [more information].

 Cognitive Behaviour Therapy, or CBT, is an advanced type of counselling/therapy that we use to help young people manage depression, and/or any of a range of anxiety problems (incl social anxiety, panic, phobias, stress, and worry).
 On offer with CBT is:

-NOTE: typically we request parental consent when offering 1-1 CBT support to those under age 18 years of age.
+NOTE: We typically need parental consent when offering 1-1 CBT support to those under age 18 years of age.
 Additionally, and where possible, parents are encouraged to attend (even some) sessions alongside their teen.